 All JODA Paleontology volunteers will work under the direct supervision of a NPS paleontology staff member and must be approved by the Chief Paleontologist.
 All volunteers must follow established safety procedures for lab activities, fieldwork, and museum work.
 Familiarity with basic field or laboratory tools, materials, and methods is desired.

 The volunteer should possess the endurance to hike moderate distances over uneven ground in hot, dry conditions as well as the ability to carry approximately 40 pounds of gear or specimens for varying distances.
-The trailer pad may be available for this position.

 Maintenance Assistant: The volunteer Maintenance Assistant supports the Maintenance division by completing agreed upon tasks or projects, which may include trailwork, groundswork, housekeeping/cleaning, painting, carpentry, or other activities.
 The length of service will depend on the nature of the project and will be agreed upon in advance between the volunteer and the supervisor.

 The monument will provide tools and personal protective equipment; the volunteer must provide his/her own water bottles, packs, gear, and clothing and footwear appropriate to working conditions.
-The trailer pad may be available for this position.